rugenl/zabbix-api-examples/README.md

 # zabbix-api-examples
-Examples using the Zabbix API
+Examples using the Zabbix API in Python